stac-utils/stac-server/README.md

 ### Subscribing to SNS Topics

 Stac-server can also be subscribed to SNS Topics that publish complete STAC Items as their message.
 This provides a way to keep stac-server up to date with new data.
 Use the AWS Lambda console for the function `stac-server-<stage>-subscibe-to-sns` to subscribe to an SNS Topic for which you have the full ARN and permission to subscribe to.
 This could be an SNS Topic you created yourself to publish STAC records to, or a publicly available one, such as for [Sentinel](https://github.com/sat-utils/sat-stac-sentinel).

+*Note*, that adding the subscription via the topic page does not seem to work.
+Instead, add a trigger on Lambda edit page.

 ### Ingest Errors